-The destruction of the environment is being caused by the fact that the volumes of producing and consuming are far beyond sustainable levels.
-We are taking natural resources from the planet’s ecosystems, and dumping wastes back in, at rates that would take 1.4 planet earths to provide sustainably.
-And if all 9 billion people expected were to live as we in Australia do now resource consumption xwould be 6 – 10 times as great as it is now.
+The destruction of the environment is being caused by the fact that the amount of producing and consuming going on is far beyond sustainable levels.
+We are taking natural resources from the planet’s ecosystems, and dumping wastes back in, at rates that the World Wildlife Fund estimates would take 1.7 planet earths to provide sustainably.
+And if all 9 billion people expectedto be living on earth by 2050 were to live as we in Australia do now resource consumption would be 6 – 10 times as great as it is now.

 Most of these resource flows are going only to the few who live in rich countries.
 Australia’s per capita use of productive land is 10 times as great as will be possible for all people in 2050.
 There is no possibility that all the world’s people could ever rise to the living standards and resource consumption rates we have in rich countries.

-All green people are familiar with facts and figures like this but fail/refuse to recognize what they mean.
-We in rich countries must move to a small fraction of our present volumes of resource consumption or the big global problems can’t be solved.
+All green people are familiar with facts and figures like this but they fail/refuse to recognize what the figures mean.
+They men that we in rich countries must move to a small fraction of our present volumes of resource consumption or the big global problems can’t be solved.

 We are entering a period of rapid and massive loss of species.
 Why?
 Primarily because one species, out of the possibly 30 million on earth, insists on taking so much of the planet’s area and biological production.
 The mass of big animals in the sea is down to 10% of its original value.
 Most fisheries are being harvested beyond sustainable limits.
 Many rivers such as the Colorado and the Murray are dying because humans are taking far more water than these ecosystems can tolerate.
 Water tables are falling.
-Forests are reducing by perhaps 20 million ha p.a.
 Melbourne’s growth plan includes destruction of a large area of scarce remaining native grassland.
 Soils are being eroded or otherwise lost.
-Above all, humans are taking about 40% of the net primary productivity, the biological product of all the land on the planet.
+Above all, humans are taking about 40% of the net primary productivity, that is of the biological product of all the land on the planet.

-Obviously, the main reason why species are being lost is because humans are taking them and their habitats.
+Obviously, the main reason why species are being lost is because humans are taking to much of them and their habitats.

 “But better technology will solve the problems.”